What is the Latest Status Update for the Xarelto Litigation Over Bleeds, Deaths?

 - Hemorrhagic Stroke

 The first complaints were filed in early 2014, and by mid-2015 the number of claims involved in the Xarelto litigation has already reached 2,000.
-However, our Xarelto injury lawyers believe that several thousand additional cases are yet to be filed, and the litigation remains relatively in the early stages.
+However, as Xarelto injury lawyers continued to review potential claims, the size and scope of the litigation has rapidly expanded.

 The lawyers at Saiontz & Kirk, P.A. are continuing to review potential lawsuits for individuals and family members of Xarelto users who have been hospitalized or suffered severe injury as a result of bleeding events that doctors could not stop due to a lack of a Xarelto reversal agent.